Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 ### Orthogonal Views

-It sometimes useful to view the scene from the top, side, or front views.
+It's sometimes useful to view the scene from the top, side, or front views.
 These are called orthogonal views, and can easily be accessed from Blender by using the number pad, the grid of numbers on the right side of the keyboard.

 * `Numpad 1`: Front view
 * `Numpad 3`: Right view